itsrcu/gtg/README.md

 3. Clone, or download the repository
     - To clone, type: `git clone https://github.com/itsrcu/gtg.git`
     - To download, click <a href="https://github.com/itsrcu/gtg/archive/refs/heads/main.zip">here</a> (https://github.com/itsrcu/gtg/archive/refs/heads/main.zip)
-4. After cloning / unzipping, enter the `gtg(-main)` directory, and rename `config.example.json` to `config.json`
+4. After cloning/unzipping, enter the `gtg(-main)` directory, and rename `config.example.json` to `config.json`
 5. Configure gtg according to your preferences.
 See the <a href="https://github.com/itsrcu/gtg#configuration-">Configuration ⚙️</a> section
 6. Run `go run main.go`
-    - If configured properly, items are being started to be turned into gems
+    - If configured properly, items based on the config are starting to be turned into gems

 <h1 align="center">Configuration ⚙️</h1>